-- 1. Direct Deposit Electronic deposit of your paycheck into your bank is mandatory unless otherwise authorized.
-Should an employee need to temporarily suspend their direct deposit due to bank account issues such as fraud, closed account, etc, HR may authorize a paper check in the short term until the issue is resolved. - 2.
-A signed Direct Deposit Authorization form is required for all new employees and existing employees who wish to make changes.
-The Direct Deposit Form is available in the Human Resources Dept. - 3.
-Ensure that all employees are paid earned wages/salaries as submitted & verified by the elected/appointed officials or Department Heads. - 4.
-Distribute paychecks or direct deposit stubs according to the schedule approved by Commissioners Court and published by HR for each fiscal year.
+- Ensure that all employees are paid earned wages/salaries as submitted & verified by the elected/appointed officials or Department Heads. - Distribute paychecks or direct deposit stubs according to the schedule approved by Commissioner's Court and published by HR for each fiscal year.
 Paychecks/stubs will be released to the Department Head or approved supervisor/manager only.
 All exceptions must be approved by payroll and the Department Head in advance.
-Paychecks will not be released prior to 3:00 p.m. on the day preceding the pay date, and will only be released to those departments not scheduled to work on the actual payday.
-Any direct deposit stub which has not been picked up within two (2) days of release will be placed in the applicable distribution box. - 5.
-Upon request, provide department timekeepers and/or individual employees with a leave balance report and resolve discrepancies of employee's leave records, should one occur.
+Paychecks will not be released prior to 3:00 p.m. on the day preceding the pay date and will only be released to those departments not scheduled to work on the actual payday.
+Any direct deposit stub which has not been picked up within two (2) days of release will be placed in the applicable distribution box. - Upon request, provide department timekeepers and/or individual employees with a leave balance report and resolve discrepancies of employee's leave records, should one occur.